Learn to recognize other forms of child abuse and neglect, and how to respond as a mandated reporter.

 - understand your legal obligations as a mandated reporter as defined by your state.

-- know the steps for reporting, including essential information to provide.
+- know the steps for reporting, including essential information to provide, including if there is a mandated reporter hotline for your state.

 - understand the value of your role as a mandated reporter and name potential positive outcomes of reporting.